TIGE-UPM/LoGaQuiz/README.md

 ## 3. Launching the app

-In order to launch the app after downloading the repository, the ``npm build`` command must be executed once.
-This command will compile the app.
-Finally, the ``npm start`` command must be executed.
+In order to launch the app after downloading the repository, the ``npm start`` command must be executed.
 This command will start the app.

 <p align="right">(<a href="#top">back to top</a>)</p>